How to Stop Cyberbullying

 Cyberbullying has many terms associated with it, and we'll go over a couple important ones here.
 Trolling is when someone posts intentionally antagonistic messages on an online bulletin board or discussion area.
 Griefing, one of the most common forms of cyberbullying, is harassment of another player or participant within an online game.
 Griefing has many different manifestations, some of which have their own specific names.
 For example, kill stealing: consistently killing monsters that another player is trying to kill, frustrating his attempts to advance in or play a game.

-Much of the material on cyber bullying only mentions children and teenagers, but it's not limited to them.
+Much of the material on cyber bullying only mentions children and high school students, but it's not limited to young people.
 There are reports of teachers as victims, with some even being forced to give up teaching due to constant harassment.
 Some kids use technology as a way to rebel against and taunt authority figures.
-Many of the online gamers who commit and suffer from cyberbullying are adults.
+Many of the online gamers who engage in these tactics or are experiencing cyberbullying are adults.

 On the next page we'll look at some methods of stopping cyberbullies.